 |Dump / restore|

-Some General Advice and Parting Words
+Some General Advice and Parting Words of Upgrade Advice

 I guess besides the obvious pre-upgrade DBA activities (testing, backups, thoroughly analyzing the release notes) for all upgrade methods, it’s also good to discuss some other things like application compatibility and UI or monitoring tools compatibility with end users / application teams.
 But truth be told – there is actually a very low risk factor involved in upgrading, main SQL features are backwards compatible.